 Using separate projects (libraries) for custom code has the following advantages:

 - Cleaner separation of custom code from the default code of the Kentico web project.

 - Compilation performance – the code of a separate project is compiled into a DLL and does not require runtime compilation that slows down the web project.

-- Better accessibility of your custom classes from external applications or projects (for example projects running automated tests).
+- Better accessibility of your custom classes from external applications or projects (for example MVC sites or projects running automated tests).

 - Easier re-usability across multiple projects.